Only Murders in the Building: Release

 The first season of Only Murders in the Building premiered on August 31, 2021, on Hulu in the United States.
 Internationally, the series premiered on the same day on Disney+ under the dedicated streaming hub Star, as an original series, and on Star+ in Latin America.
 Disney+ Hotstar released the series in select territories on September 3, 2021.
 On Disney+, Disney+ Hotstar, and Star+, episodes were scheduled to debut on a weekly basis.
 The second season premiered on June 28, 2022.
 The third season premiered on August 8, 2023.
 The fourth season premiered on August 27, 2024.
 The fifth season premiered on September 9, 2025, with three new episodes and the rest debuting on a weekly basis.
+The sixth season is scheduled to premiere on December 8, 2026.

 The first season made its broadcast television premiere on ABC on January 2, 2024.
 Episodes were edited to meet broadcast standards and practices and follow FCC rules.
 The show was added to Disney+ in the United States via the Hulu hub beginning in December 2023.
 The second season made its broadcast television premiere on ABC on January 2, 2025.